aptech/docs/docs/CR-dbSetConnectOptions.rst

         SQL_MODE_READ_ONLY;
         SQL_ATTR_TRACE=
         SQL_OPT_TRACE_ON");

-    // set ODBC options
+    // Set ODBC options
     if not  dbOpen();

-        // don't try to set this option dbSetConnectOptions(db_id, "");
+        // Don't try to set this option dbSetConnectOptions(db_id, "");
-        ...

     endif;